-Until the review is underway, and decisions are taken on a future operating model and any required workforce changes, it is unknown what the likely impact will be upon H&S staff.
-When the outcomes of the review are clearer either this EIA will be updated or further, more detailed EIAs will be undertaken at a later date, with appropriate consideration and action taken in respect of their findings.
+Until the departmental review of customer contact management is undertaken, and decisions are taken on a future operating model, the nature and extent of changes to contact methods are unknown.
+Further, more detailed EIAs will be undertaken at a later date, with appropriate consideration and action taken in respect of their findings.